enussl/Facial-Mask-Policy-COVID-19/README.md

 * [Scripts](#scripts)

 ## General Info
-The project is structured in 3 folders being
+The project is structured in 3 folders being:
 * Data
 * Code
 * Plots